Mateen-K/serious_trading_inc/README.md

 University Project in Distributed Systems.

-Task was to design an implement a banking application (bank server, employee client, customemr client) based on Java EE with a Wildfly Application Server.
+Task was to design an implement a banking application (bank server, employee client, customer client) based on Java EE with a Wildfly Application Server.

 Bank server: